AfrouzMashayekhi/general-meeting/high-throughput/README.md

 The primary use case for this chaincode data model design is for applications in which a particular asset has an associated amount that is frequently added to or removed from.
 For example, with a bank or credit card account, money is either paid to or paid out of it, and the amount of money in the account is the result of all of these additions and subtractions aggregated together.
-A typical person's bank account may not be used frequently enough to require highly-parallel throughput, but an organizational account used to store the money collected from customers on an e-commerce platform may very well receive a very high number of transactions from all over the world all at once.
+A typical person's bank account may not be used frequently enough to require highly-parallel throughput, but an organizational account used to store the money collected from Trader on an e-commerce platform may very well receive a very high number of transactions from all over the world all at once.
 In fact, this use case is the only use case for crypto currencies like Bitcoin: a user's unspent transaction output (UTXO) is the result of all transactions he or she has been a part of since joining the blockchain.
 Other use cases that can employ this technique might be IOT sensors which frequently update their sensed value in the